kokoslabs/apipie/docs/src/getting_started.md

 py -m pip install apipie
 ```

-to use you can run
+To use you can run

 ```bash
 apipie config.json False